A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Polynomial reconstruction and sampling (PRAS) method

 \section{Polynomial reconstruction and sampling (PRAS) method}

-As an addition to the methods outlined in the previous section, we propose a simple Monte Carlo probability density function (PDF) convolution method for producing randomly overlapped correlated-k opacities across a wavelength bin.
-Due to the core method containing polynomial (or spline) fitting and random sampling, we call this scheme the `Polynomial Reconstruction And Sampling (PRAS)' method.
+As an addition to the methods outlined in the previous section, I propose a new, simple Monte Carlo probability density function (PDF) convolution method for producing randomly overlapped correlated-k opacities across a wavelength bin.
+This method uses a polynomial reconstruction of the opacity CDF, which is then sampled to mix different species assuming random overlap between each species.
+I call this scheme the `Polynomial Reconstruction and Sampling (PRAS)' method, which is detailed in this section.